George Burgess (rugby league)

-He previously played for the South Sydney Rabbitohs with whom he won the 2014 NRL Grand Final, Wigan Warriors in the Betfred Super League and for the England Knights and England at international level.
+He previously played for the South Sydney Rabbitohs with whom he won the 2014 NRL Grand Final, St. George Illawarra Dragons, Wigan Warriors in the Super League and for the England Knights and England at international level.

 Background

 Burgess was born on 21 April 1992 in Dewsbury, West Yorkshire.
 His father, Mark Burgess who died of Motor neurone disease, was also a rugby league footballer who played for Nottingham City, Rochdale Hornets, Dewsbury and Hunslet; while his mother, Julie, is a teacher, currently employed at The Scots College in Bellevue Hill, Sydney.
 His eldest brother Luke, middle brother Sam, and elder twin brother Tom, are all professional rugby league footballers as well.
 Burgess attended Castle Hall Academy to receive a secondary education before becoming a professional rugby league footballer.

 His twin brother Tom Burgess, and older brothers Sam Burgess and Luke Burgess are also professional rugby league players where they all played for the South Sydney Rabbitohs.

+He was married to Joanna King for many years.
+They split up in May 2023.

+In 2023 he played a minor role of a bouncer in the Aussie Christmas film Christmess.